NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 ### TensorRT-LLM Engine Validation

 A list of accuracy validation benchmarks are provided in the [llm_eval](../llm_eval/README.md) directory.
-Right now MMLU, HumanEval and MTbench are supported in this example by specifying the `--tasks` flag running the scripts mentioned above.
+Right now MMLU, and MTbench are supported in this example by specifying the `--tasks` flag running the scripts mentioned above.
 For MTBench, the task only runs the answer generation stage.
 Please follow [fastchat](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge) to get the evaluation judge score.

 The [`benchmark_suite.py`](benchmarks/benchmark_suite.py) script is used as a fast performance benchmark.
-For details, please refer to the [TensorRT-LLM documentation](https://github.com/NVIDIA/TensorRT-LLM/blob/main/benchmarks/Suite.md)
+For details, please refer to the [TensorRT-LLM documentation](https://github.com/NVIDIA/TensorRT-LLM/blob/main/benchmarks/)

 This example also covers the [lm_evaluation_harness](https://github.com/EleutherAI/lm-evaluation-harness), MMLU and the human eval accuracy benchmarks, whose details can be found [here](../llm_eval/README.md).
 The supported lm_eval evaluation tasks are listed [here](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks)